kellyjhorak/KARDS/README.md

 **Spring Quarter** consisted of Final Project development, Usability Testing, serveral re-iterations, and other work.

 ### Next work
-The next evolution of our product lies in the mobile space.
+Although we are ultimately deciding to close down this project, the next evolution of our product would lie in the mobile space.
 Going into the project, we understood that to best connect with our user base (people aged 16-28), a mobile app would likely be the most effective product.
 However, we ended up creating the chrome extension instead as it aligned more closely with our technical skills and simply put, we wanted to create an extension.

 # Contact Us
 Feel free to reach out to our team on email or by contacting the UW Informatics program!